TylerJewell/DevLandscape/README.md

 If a vendor sells a single product whose features span multiple segments, we count the revenues for that single product in a single segment.
 For example, Gitlab, which sells a single platform offering which covers many of the segments across Dev Infrastructure.

+Any analysis that references a publicly traded company is either a company that is listed directly on a public stock exchange or is owned by a publicly traded company and still doing business under it's original brand.
+So, GitHub would be listed as a publicly traded company, but Pivotal would not.

 There are some segments where the major analysts have estimates which are significant deviations (much higher!) from ours.
 We note and discuss the segments where major deviations exist.

 #### Test Automation: $2.6B (us) vs. $12.6B (analysts)